Offshore Wind in the Northeast Region

 On April 11, 2018 BOEM published a Call for Information and Nominations, launching a public comment period to allow stakeholders to formally provide feedback on the potential for development of new wind energy areas in the Atlantic Ocean off the coast of New York, an area referred to as the New York Bight.

-National Marine Fisheries Service (NMFS) response to New York Bight Call for Information (6/7/18) - provides detailed information that describes considerations related to fisheries and the marine environment.
+NOAA Fisheries response to New York Bight Call for Information (6/7/18) - provides detailed information that describes considerations related to fisheries and the marine environment.

 Regional Ocean Data Portals

 The Mid-Atlantic and Northeast Ocean Data Portals are online resources that consolidate available data to visualize and analyze ocean resources and human use information such as fishing grounds, recreational areas, shipping lanes, habitat areas, and energy sites, among others.

 BOEM Report on Best Management Practices and Mitigation Measures to Address Potential Use Conflicts between Commercial Wind Energy Lessees/Grantees and Commercial Fishermen on the Atlantic Outer Continental Shelf

 Mid-Atlantic Council: Jessica Coakley, firstname.lastname@example.org, (302) 526-5252